cancervariants/gene-normalization/docs/source/full_install.rst

     sudo mv /usr/local/share/seqrepo/2021-01-29.XXXXXXX /usr/local/share/seqrepo/2021-01-29

-Use the ``SEQREPO_ROOT_DIR`` environment variable to set the path of an already existing SeqRepo directory.
-The default is ``/usr/local/share/seqrepo/latest``.
+By default, the Gene Normalizer expects seqrepo data to be located at ``/usr/local/share/seqrepo/latest``.
+To designate an alternate location, set the ``SEQREPO_ROOT_DIR`` environment variable.

 Database setup
 --------------

 The Gene Normalizer requires a separate database process for data storage and retrieval.
-See the instructions on database setup and initialization for the available database options:
+See the instructions on database setup and population for the available database options:

 * :ref:`dynamodb`
 * :ref:`postgres`

+By default, the Gene Normalizer will attempt to connect to a DynamoDB instance listening at ``http://localhost:8000``.

 Loading data
 ------------